Vijay252002/BankTransactionHTML/README.md

 # Deployment and Hosting
 The frontend of the Bank transaction has been successfully deployed on GitHub Pages.
 You can access the deployed project using the following link:https://vijay252002.github.io/BankTransactionHTML/

-# Bank transaction - Frontend
+# Bank transaction - BackEnd

 # Conclusion
 This frontend documentation provides a comprehensive overview of the user interface components, layouts, functionalities, and interactions of the Bank transaction frontend.
 It serves as a guide for developers, designers, and stakeholders involved in the frontend development process.